Kaloji Narayana Rao: Education and activism

-Kaloji was born on 9 September 1914 in Rattihalli village in Bijapur district, Karnataka.
+Kaloji was born on 9 September 1914 in Rattihalli village in the Bijapur district, of Karnataka.
 His mother Ramabayamma hailing from Karnataka.
-Father Kaloji Rangarao is from Maharashtra, his elder brother, Kaloji Rameshwar Rao, an Urdu poet, played a vital role in shaping his personality.
+His father, Kaloji Rangarao is from Maharashtra, and his elder brother, Kaloji Rameshwar Rao, an Urdu poet, played a vital role in shaping his personality.
 Kaloji completed his primary education from Madikonda and higher education in Warangal and Hyderabad.
 Kaloji is a polyglot.
 Although he studied Telugu from an early age, he also wrote poetry in Marathi, Kannada, Hindi and Urdu.
 Kaloji married Rukmini Bai in 1940.

-During his student days, he was deeply influenced by and participated in popular movements of the time. like the Arya Samaj Movement, especially in the domain of civil rights.
-He has also involved in Andhra Maha Sabha activities since its formation in 1934, and part of the Satyagraha, Osmania University Vandemataram, State Congress, Andhra Mahasabha (Telangana) and Library movements.
+During his student days, he was deeply influenced by and participated in the popular movements of the time. like the Arya Samaj Movement, especially in the domain of civil rights.
+He was also involved in Andhra Maha Sabha activities since its formation in 1934, and part of the Satyagraha, Osmania University Vandemataram, State Congress, Andhra Mahasabha (Telangana) and Library movements.
 Considered by many to be a freedom fighter, he was part of the freedom movement of Hyderabad State and underwent imprisonment under the Nizam.

 His commitment to human rights made him an active member of the Tarkunde Committee.
-Although opposed to power and the trapping of office Kaloji looked upon elections as a democratic exercise.
+Although opposed to power and the trappings of office Kaloji looked upon elections as a democratic exercise.
 He contested thrice and got elected once as a member of the Andhra Pradesh Legislative Council.
-His most significant dispute was against Jalagam Vengal Rao, then Chief Minister of Andhra Pradesh, in 1977.
+His most significant dispute was against Jalagam Vengal Rao, the Chief Minister of Andhra Pradesh, in 1977.

 Honour

 In September 2014, the Government of Telangana in his honour, named the Medical University, Kaloji Narayana Rao University of Health Sciences after him.

-In September 2025, the Government of Telangana have decided to celebrate Birth Anniversary of Kaloji,on 9th September every year as a State Function.
+In September 2025, the Government of Telangana have decided to celebrate the birth Anniversary of Kaloji, on 9 September every year as a State Function.